 Should you venture into the gift shop, you will be eye to leg with female leg lamps in all shapes and sizes, as well as in the forms of night lights and cookie cutters, inside snow globes and as a string of Christmas lights.
 There are ceramic replicas of movie scenes and A Christmas Story editions of such games as Yahtzee and dominos.

-But should you buy an A Christmas Story candy bar, don’t rush to throw away the wrapping.
+Should you buy an A Christmas Story candy bar, don’t rush to throw away the holiday wrapping.
 At the bottom of the box is an altered facsimile of the Little Orphan Annie Secret Society hidden message Ralphie waited so anxiously to decipher.

 In this case, the hidden message reads — what else but — “Don’t forget to eat your chocolate.”